 - 4th degree: burns that go through the skin layers to the underlying layers of tissue that could involve muscle, bone, tendons, and ligaments.
 The skin looks charred with the potential for a bone exposed.

 Are burns the most painful injury?

 Burns can be excruciating!
 Especially when they reach the threshold of nerve ending destruction but do not quite go past it.
 As such, second- and third-degree burns are often the most painful to experience.
 When the nerves are destroyed from a burn, the feeling in the injury area is gone, which completely diminishes the pain.
 However, such situations are often life-threatening medical emergencies.
 Therefore, if you have ceased to feel any pain from your burn, you should immediately go to your nearest emergency room.

 For the treatment of any 1st or 2nd-degree burn, we welcome you to come to Reddy Urgent Care for a walk-in appointment!
 You can find our clinic in the Bixby Knolls area of Long Beach, CA, at 423 Atlantic Ave.
-Reddy Urgent Care is open seven days a week, from 10:00 AM to 8:00 PM throughout the week and 10:00 AM to 5:00 PM on weekends.
+Reddy Urgent Care is open seven days a week, from 9:00 AM to 7:00 PM from Monday to Friday or from 9:00 AM to 4:00 PM on weekends.